All applications reviewed in their entirety

 All students enrolled at the University of Minnesota are required to fulfill Liberal Education (LE) requirements.
 Transfer students can complete most LE requirements prior to entering the University by completing one of the following:

-- The Minnesota Transfer Curriculum – If you complete the MnTC at a participating school and then transfer to the UMN, you have completed the core, theme, and first-year writing portion of the University's liberal education requirements (you may still need to complete the writing intensive portion of the writing skills requirement).
+- The Minnesota Transfer Curriculum (MnTC) – If you complete the MnTC at a participating school and then transfer to the UMN, you have completed the core, theme, and first-year writing portion of the University's liberal education requirements (you may still need to complete the writing intensive portion of the writing skills requirement).
 Such completion must be noted on the official transcript from your school.

 - Associate of Arts (A.A.) degree – If you earn an A.A. degree at a MN community or technical college, you are considered to have completed a major portion of the LE requirements.
-Please work with your academic adviser to determine which requirements apply to you.
+Please work with your academic advisor to determine which requirements apply to you.